ngs-doo/TemplaterExamples/Intermediate/ListsAndTables/Readme.md

 Simple "load-image" plugin is registered during startup which loads image based on filename.
 Templater "understands" image type and will convert it into a picture (respecting it's DPI settings)

+### Tag aliases

+This template uses Templater Editor tag alias feature for defining prefix `Jobs.Projects.Tasks` as `task`.
+Also, schema has been defined meaning that tag listing is available with error checking.